James Harden: 2014–2016: MVP runner-up and turnovers record

+Over the first two months of the season, Harden was in MVP contention with scoring over 40 points 3 times in a 6 game stretch.
+In April 2015, he became the first player in franchise history to have two 50-point games in a season.
+He helped the Rockets win their first division title since 1994 and clinched the No. 2 seed in the Western Conference.
+Harden was again named to the All-NBA First Team, and finished second in the NBA MVP voting behind Stephen Curry.
+Harden was later voted the inaugural National Basketball Players Association's MVP for the 2014–15 season.

 In Game 5 of the Rockets' second round playoff series against the Los Angeles Clippers, Harden recorded his first career playoff triple-double with 26 points, 11 rebounds and 10 assists.
+McHale benched Harden in the 4th quarter when the Rockets came back to win Game 6 against the Clippers.
 In Game 4 of the Western Conference Finals against the Golden State Warriors, Harden scored a playoff career-high 45 points.
 In Game 5 of the Western Conference Finals, Harden had a forgettable finale, with a playoff-record 13 turnovers and 14 points on 2-of-11 shooting.

-Harden scored 43 points against the Sacramento Kings on November 6, followed by 46 points against the Los Angeles Clippers the next night.
-He subsequently became the first Rocket to score 43-plus points in consecutive games since Malone had two streaks of three games doing so during the 1981–82 season.
+In November 2015, Harden became the first Rocket to score 43-plus points in consecutive games since Malone had two streaks of three games doing so during the 1981–82 season.
 On November 18, head coach Kevin McHale was fired after the Rockets began the season with a 4–7 record.
-Later that night, Harden scored 45 points in a 108–103 overtime win over the Portland Trail Blazers.
-On November 27, he scored 50 points in a 116–114 win over the Philadelphia 76ers.
-Harden was 14 for 28 from the field and 16 for 20 at the line in his third career game with 50 or more points.
+McHale later believed Harden had intentionally showed up to camp overweight to get McHale fired in retaliation for benching him in the Clippers series.

-On January 20, Harden had his first triple-double of the season and seventh of his career with 33 points, a career-high 17 rebounds and 14 assists in a 123–114 loss to the Detroit Pistons.
-He became the first player to have at least 33 points, 17 rebounds and 14 assists in a game since Wilt Chamberlain had 53 points, 32 rebounds and 14 assists for Philadelphia in March 1968.
-On January 24, he recorded his second triple-double of the season with 23 points, 15 rebounds and 10 assists in a 115–104 win over the Dallas Mavericks.
-On March 25, he recorded his third triple-double of the season with 32 points, 13 assists and 11 rebounds in a 112–109 win over the Toronto Raptors.
+On January 20, Harden became the first player to have at least 33 points, 17 rebounds and 14 assists in a game since Wilt Chamberlain had 53 points, 32 rebounds and 14 assists for Philadelphia in March 1968.
 Harden finished March with 457 points, 152 assists and 102 rebounds, becoming the first player to record at least 450 points, 150 assists and 100 rebounds in a single month since Oscar Robertson did it in December 1967.
-Harden finished the 2015–16 season with 374 turnovers, besting Artis Gilmore's mark of 366 in 1977–78, the first season the NBA recorded turnovers.
+Harden finished the 2015–16 season with 374 turnovers, beating Artis Gilmore's mark of 366 in 1977–78, the first season the NBA recorded turnovers.
 Harden set career marks in points (29), assists (7.5) and rebounds (6.1) to join LeBron James, Michael Jordan and Oscar Robertson as the only players in NBA history to average at least 29 points, seven assists and six rebounds in a season.